gdaverdin/bioinfo/Lab-1-:-Bacterial-Genome-Asembly.md

 ![source: Wikipedia](https://upload.wikimedia.org/wikipedia/commons/thumb/9/9d/Cholera_bacteria_SEM.jpg/240px-Cholera_bacteria_SEM.jpg)

 ### Downloading data from SRA
 Massive amounts of Illumina, Pacbio, 454, Sanger, and other data are stored in the Sequence Read Archive (SRA).
 Whenever you publish a paper that generates sequence data, you should always submit it to a public repository like SRA so that it safely remains in the public domain.
 The SRA developers maintain a set of tools to quickly let a user download sequence data that is archived in the SRA.
 First, download a subset of paired end 50nt Illumina whole genome shotgun V. cholerae reads generated at the Center for Disease Control using the SRA “fastq-dump” program.
+Go ahead and log onto an interactive node, too, since we don't want to crush the head node.

+    qlogin
     /usr/local/sra/latest/bin/fastq-dump --split-files ERR632095

 When downloading paired-end data, the --split-files flag separates the forward and reverse reads into two fastq files.
 If you don't use that flag, you get a single interleaved fastq file.